QuinnLonergan/QuinnLonergan/README.md

 Application for film buffs to submit reviews and ratings for movies, as well as comment on other users' reviews.
 - Engineered user interface using Javascript, React, and baseline CSS to improve user experience.
-- Used cookies and verification to have a log-in/log-out feature.
+- Used cookies and authentication to have a log-in/log-out feature.
 - Created a custom backend using Ruby on Rails and Active Record.

 ## Contact Me